elixir-cldr/cldr_currencies/README.md

 defmodule MyApp.Application do
   use Application

   def start(_type, _args) do
+    # Start the service which maintains the
+    # :ets table that holds the private use currencies
     children = [
       {Cldr.Currency, [callback: fn pid, table ->
         "#{inspect pid}: Starting private use currency store for #{inspect table}" end]}